 During the period of posting, posted workers must be guaranteed the minimum levels of working and employment conditions laid down, by national, territorial or company (collective) agreements and regulations, for workers performing similar work in the place where the posting takes place.

 Legislative Decree 136/2016 identifies minimum levels of working and employment conditions in the following areas:

-- Maximum working periods and minimum rest periods
+- Maximum work and minimum rest periods

-- Minimum length of paid annual leave
+- Minimum duration of paid annual leave

 - SOCIAL SECURITY RULES FOR POSTED WORKERS

 While temporarily working in another EU country, the posted worker can keep the social security coverage of the country where he/she worked before being posted.